What Is a Family Loan?

 Is a family loan considered a gift?

-Sometimes.
+A family loan can be considered a gift if there is no documentation or if the loan is forgiven.
 If the loan is under $10,000 or you have a formal agreement in place, then a family loan is not considered a gift.
-However, it can be considered a gift if there is no documentation or the loan is forgiven.

 Are family loans reported to credit bureaus?

 No, family loans are not reported to the credit bureaus.
-Paying a family loan on time will not help your credit, but defaulting will not harm it.
+Paying a family loan on time will not help your credit, and defaulting will not harm it.

 What happens if a family loan is not repaid?

-If a family loan is forgiven, then it is considered a gift and must be reported on the lender's tax return as a gift.
+If a family loan is not repaid and is forgiven, then it is considered a gift and must be reported on the lender's tax return as a gift.
 It will count towards the lender's annual and lifetime gift limits.
 The borrower does not have to count the forgiven debt as income.

 Article sources